 - Heavy Weight: Transporting stone has a high environmental cost due to its weight.

-Metal Cladding: Industrial and Long-Lasting
+6. Metal Cladding: Industrial And Long-Lasting

-Benefits of Metal Siding
+Benefits Of Metal Siding

 Metal cladding, often made from galvanised steel, aluminium, or copper, is a robust option: